cblanken/infosec-notes/red_team_cheatsheet.md

 #### Manual Enum
 1. General System Info / Environment
-    - `id`: print real and effect user and group IDs
+    - `id`: print real and effective user and group IDs
     - `hostname`: may reveal target system's role within the network
     - `uname -a`: additional system info such as hostname, kernel version, distribution
     - `/etc/issue`: contains OS info (can be easily changed though)